 Despite these and other brazen examples of wage theft across the construction industry, the de Blasio administration insists that it is fighting hard to “uplift workers, both union and non-union alike.”

 “The City’s Office of Labor and Policy Standards protects and promotes labor standards and implements policies that create fair workplaces to ensure all workers can realize their rights,” a spokesperson for the Mayor’s Office told Laborpress back in August.

-“The situation speaks for itself,” New York Construction Alliance organizer Eddie Jorge said on Friday.
+“The situation speaks for itself,” NY Community Alliance for Worker Justice organizer Eddie Jorge said on Friday.
 “People are contacting us because they need help.
 We want to see the industry do better.
 We want to see guys like this get into the [Building] Trades and have a better future.”

-Another member of the New York Construction Alliance said trade unionists don’t expect everybody to be union — “But you know what?
+Another member of the NY Community Alliance for Worker Justice said trade unionists don’t expect everybody to be union — “But you know what?
 If you’re going to be open shop contractor, you need to treat your workers with respect and pay them.”